ViliLipo/pomoxide/README.md

 ## Usage

-Run the binary with command `pomoxide`.
+Run the binary with command `pomoxide` to start the application.

 With the default configuration this application uses 25 minute working periods with 5 minute breaks in between.
+When the period ends the app plays a sound and displays a notification.

 To configure the application copy  `example-pomoxide-config.toml` to your config folder:
 ```
 cp example-pomoxide-config.toml ~/.config/pomoxide-config.toml